What are personal injury compensation claims? Everything you need to know

 • Emotional distress

-You can claim if the injury happened on the road, at work, in public, or due to medical negligence.
+You could claim if the injury happened on the road, at work, in public, or because of medical negligence.
+These claims rely on the legal idea of “duty of care.”

-You can make a personal injury compensation claim if you’ve been physically or mentally harmed because someone else was careless or failed in their duty of care.
-This could be another driver, your employer, a business, or a healthcare provider.
+You can file a personal injury claim if an injury has hurt you.
+This includes physical or mental injuries.
+It must be because of someone else’s carelessness or reckless actions.
+It could be another driver, your employer, a business, or a healthcare provider.

 To start a claim, you generally need to meet these three conditions:

-• You were owed a duty of care – For example, employers must keep workers safe, and drivers must follow the Highway Code.
+• You owed a duty of care: For example, employers must keep workers safe, and drivers must follow the Highway Code.

-• That duty was breached – The other person acted negligently or failed to take reasonable steps to prevent harm.
+• Someone breached that duty: The other person acted without caution and failed to take steps to avoid harm.

 Is there a time limit?

 Yes.
-Under the Limitation Act 1980, most personal injury claims must be made within three years of the date of the injury, or the date you first became aware of it.
+Under the Limitation Act 1980, you usually have three years to make a personal injury claim.
+This period starts from the date of the injury or when you first learned about it.
 Exceptions exist for children (until age 18) and individuals lacking mental capacity.

 Under UK civil law, you have the right to seek compensation for injuries resulting from third-party negligence.
-Whether it’s a careless driver, an unsafe workplace, or poor medical treatment, the law supports your right to hold others accountable.
+You can hold others accountable.
+This includes careless drivers, unsafe workplaces, and poor medical care.

 However, personal injury claims can be complex.
 They require understanding time limits, gathering evidence, negotiating with insurers, and sometimes going to court.
 That’s why having an experienced personal injury solicitor on your side can make a significant difference.